iisc-seal/droidracer/readme-droidRacer.txt

    #adb tool is distributed as part of Android SDK.
 Download the entire Android
    Developer tool bundle from http://developer.android.com/sdk/index.html

+   # ***NOTE****
+   If using the above command does not change the mode to interpreter mode after restarting the emulator, then do the following:

+   $adb shell stop
+   $adb shell setprop dalvik.vm.execution-mode int:portable
+   $adb shell start

 5. Create sdcard for the emulator using mksdcard tool provided with android SDK.
 E.g.,
    $/mksdcard 1024M <path-to-android-source-root>/sdcard.img
    To use this sdcard pass it as an argument when running emulator from android-source-root: